 But by evidence, we hear these stories of people who eat mushrooms recreationally with their friends who go camping or go to a show and they have a deeply spiritual experience.

 Does it necessarily matter if we can dissect that and pick that apart or is it enough that that person had a spiritual experience?
 So, I’m glad that we have this conversation, Nick, is there anything else that you want to share with our listeners here about this topic?

 Nick: I think we did a pretty thorough job.

 Jimmy: Yeah, and thank you to our listeners for going along with us on this topic that is– you know it’s a little bit harder to have, a little bit harder to define and I hope that you hear that we’re really taking a respectful approach to honor each individual’s beliefs and values and their worldviews.

 While also just inviting in a little bit of space, a little bit of space for the unknown, a little bit of space for the mystery around these psychedelic experiences, because science has a lot of catching up to do.
 In our society, we’re really just starting to uncover the possibilities and all of the different outcomes that can be had with psychedelic experiences.

 So, that wraps up our episode this week.
 Thank you so much for listening.
-You can download episodes of the Psychedelic Passage podcast by going to cannabisradio.com or subscribing to the show on Apple Podcast, Amazon, Spotify, IHeartRadio, wherever else you stream your podcast.
+You can subscribe to the Psychedelic Passage podcast on Apple Podcast, Amazon, Spotify, IHeartRadio, wherever else you stream your podcast.
 If you liked the show, please leave us a rating and review, and we look forward to connecting with you next time.

 Explore How it Feels to be Connected